lifemapper/bison/docs/notes/process_2019_10.rst

   * gbif/dwc = gbif column, darwin core field definition
   * gbif/dc = gbif column, dublin core field definition

 * Not currently used: verbatim.txt file.
-This data had errors previously, they seem to be fixed now.
+These data had errors previously, they seem to be fixed now.
 Next time, will pull some fields from these records.